Author Guidelines: Innovations in Analytics

 This section includes information on

-The exposition identifies the research gap that the innovation will bridge.
-Special attention should be paid to the exposition of the identified gap and the ways the innovation will solve existing challenges.
+The exposition identifies the area that the innovation addresses.
+Special attention should be paid to the exposition of the identified area and the ways the innovation will address the area, solve existing problems, or resolve current challenges. .

 The application section describes the usefulness of the innovation.
-Ideally, examples will be used with existing data sets so that readers will be able to quickly realize the force of the innovation.
-Methodology here is important so that other researchers may use the innovation on their own data.
+Ideally, examples will be used so that readers will be able to quickly realize the force of the innovation.
+When possible, high-quality visualizations should be used to communicate application.

 Reviewers' Expectations

-See the Reviewer Guidelines for the review criteria used by reviewers of manuscript that address advances in statistical computing and graphical techniques.
+See the Reviewer Instructions for the review criteria used by reviewers of manuscript that address innovations in analytics.